 To begin with, headphones don’t mix well with customer service jobs because, obviously, a client deserves the employee’s undivided attention.
 Worst case scenario, the worker may become so engrossed in what’s being piped through his headphones that he may not notice a customer needs assistance, or that the client exists at all.
 Essentially, headphones will get in the way of any job that is based on having conversations within the company or with clients – such as a customer service representative, an HR professional, or a salesperson.

 Like most topics of productivity in the workplace, there isn’t a one-size-fits-all solution.
 Factors range from type of task, to your personality, to types of music that you want to listen to.
 No matter what you decide, or how you decide to implement it, it’s best to use headphone listening in moderation.
-By keeping your ears attuned to the atmosphere around you you’re going to pick up on conversations with coworkers or off-the-cuff talks with your boss that will help you move ahead in your career and do the best job possible.
+By keeping your ears attuned to the surrounding atmosphere, you’re going to pick up on conversations with coworkers or off-the-cuff talks with your boss that will help you move ahead in your career and do the best job possible.
 That said, if a little music helps you cut out the noise and zip through a monotonous project?
 Go for it.
 Time is of the essence.